pcafrica/advanced_programming_2024-2025/lectures/09/09-c++_optimization_debugging_testing.md

 - **Code reliability:** Testing ensures the code behaves as expected and provides reliable results under different conditions.

-- **Documentation:** Test cases serve as documentation for how different parts of the code are expected to work.
+- **Documentation:** Test cases serve as documentation for how different parts of the code are expected to work/to be used.
 They help other developers understand the intended behavior of functions and classes.

 ---